 Forty years later, I don’t need my mother to quash my wildness.
 I do it myself.

 Now, whenever I gather a wave of enthusiasm and the energy starts to lift my canoe, somewhere along the way, I hit that damn sand bar.

 I don’t blame my mother – not anymore.
 I can only imagine how my enormous energy overwhelmed her gentle and sensitive heart.
 I am also, no longer expecting her approval before launching my canoe.
 Nor am I working this out in therapy any more.

 Now, I am simply putting my canoe back in the current.

 Edges are formed of fear but we don’t always experience that.
 We experience edges as overwhelm, as confusion, as repulsion, as anger.
-We are at an edge when we find ourselves suddenly ‘out of love’ with someone or something that captivated us just the day before.
-We are at an edge when we feel stuck – and/or pressured to finish something that now feels way too big, to complicated or too risky.
+We are at an edge when we find ourselves suddenly bored with someone or something that captivated us just the day before.
+We are at an edge when we feel stuck or when we feel pressured to finish something that now feels way too big, to complicated or too risky.

-Edges arise out of one of two illusions, two errors of the mind.
-In other words, they arise from thoughts.
+Edges arise out of two particular errors of the mind.

 Error 1: “I do not have the capacity for this.” aka, “I am not enough”.

 Error 2: “It’s too risky,” aka, “The world is not safe.”

 When the mind feels threatened (and to the mind, anything uncertain, unusual or untested is a threat), it throws us into lockdown, spinning projections: scary stories about what could happen.